True love for great sound unites us.

-Microphone manufacturers make a big deal about tube mics – especially the ones that make tube mics, which shouldn’t surprise anyone.
-You hear language like ‘vintage character’, ‘authentic tone’, and especially ‘tube warmth’.
+Microphone manufacturers make a big deal about tube mics – You hear language like ‘vintage character’, ‘authentic tone’, and especially ‘tube warmth’.

 Does any of that mean anything at all?
-Yes, it does – less than the mic makers would have you believe, but not much less.
-Let’s break it down.
+Yes, it does, so let’s break it down.

-The electrical signals produced by the capacitor in a mic capsule are tiny, and they need to be amplified before they can be sent down a cable to the rest of your gear.
-This onboard amplification inside a mic’s body, which must be kept close to the capsule so it suffers the least signal loss, is called a head amplifer or head amp.
-Often just generically referred to as ‘the electronics’.
+Electrical signals produced by the capacitor in a mic capsule are tiny, and they need to be amplified before they can be sent down a cable to the rest of your gear.
+This onboard amplification inside a mic’s body is called a head amplifier or head amp.

-The primary component of any head amp is the amplifier itself, which can be based on a vacuum tube or a transistor.
-They do the same job – converting the very high impedance of the capsule’s output into a low-impedance signal while amplifying it – but in very different ways.
+The primary component of any head amp is the amplifier itself, which can be based on a vacuum tube or a Field Effect Transistor (FET).
+They do the same job, but in very different ways.

-A typical tube for audio use is a triode – it has three conductors inside.
+A tube or triode has three conductors inside.
 When the tube heats up, electrons start to flow through the vacuum in the tube, from the cathode to the anode, while the grid sits in between them, watching the tiny signal coming from the capsule.

-As electrons flow through the grid on their way from the cathode to the anode, the grid modulates the flow, turning it into a greatly amplified low-impedance version of the grid signal that’s ready to send down the cable (after it goes through the output transformer, which we’ll talk about another time).
+As electrons flow through the grid on their way from the cathode to the anode, the grid modulates the flow, turning it into a greatly amplified low-impedance version of the grid signal that’s ready to send down the cable.

 Click here, if you want to learn more about how a microphone works.